robleroni/Puerro/docs/02-DOM.md

 The `document` interface can now be used to manipulate the DOM.

-As en example let's create an HTML file:
+As an example let's create an HTML file:

 ```html
 <!DOCTYPE html>